 Diversity and inclusion in our team

-We are a female-owned and largely female-run company.
-We operate a genuinely flexible working and family-friendly working culture in order to accommodate the needs of parents, carers and people living with disability to ensure healthy work-life balance, happiness and mental health.
+We are a female-owned company, committed to creating an inclusive workplace.
+We operate a fully flexible working and family-friendly working culture.
+We accommodate the needs of parents, carers and people living with disability or health challenges to ensure healthy work-life balance, happiness and mental health.

-We do not currently have equal BIPOC representation in our team and addressing this is a key priority.
-We are committed to improving this lack of representation on our payroll, and proactively work with BIPOC-owned and led businesses to work with on all areas of our business.
+We are committed to equality and representation on our team, and proactively seek to work with BIPOC-owned and led businesses in all areas of our business.

 Our commitment to anti-racism

 At MUTU System we are anti-racist.
-This means we want to take sustained intentional action to combat racism.
+To us this means we want to take sustained intentional action to combat racism.
 We actively support and promote BIPOC-led organizations and Influencers working for racial equality and in support of #BlackLivesMatter

-Our activism is through donations and the representation and amplifying of black and brown voices.
+Our actions currently include financial donations and the representation and amplifying of black and brown voices.